 According to Clarkson Research, the first half of 2007 saw the containership charter market recover to rate levels similar to those seen in late 2005 and early 2006.
 However, the onset of the global economic downturn and the resulting slowdown in container trade growth created a relative oversupply of capacity, leading to a rapid decrease in containership earnings in the latter half of 2008, which continued in the first half of 2009, with earnings remaining depressed during the rest of the year.
 In 2010, containership charter rates registered and upward trend over the years as a whole and made further gains in early 2011 before decreasing sharply in the second half of 2011.
 The time charter rates and charter free vessel values remained at low levels through 2014.
 While in the first half of 2015 charter rates showed an improvement, the continuous decrease in containership demand, combined with the deliveries of many larger newbuilds resulted in the deterioration of rates and values across all types of vessels to historically low figures.
+In 2016, as a result of low seaborne containership demand and growth of containership supply, demand for containership services declined, resulting in the highest number of idle ships since 2010 and historically low charter rates for all types of vessels.
 While charter rates and the level of demand for containerships are historically volatile, and there can be no assurance that either will improve, we believe that any continued improvement in the global economy and demand for containerships will lead to an improvement in charter rates over time.

-The table below provides additional information about our expected revenues based on contracted charter rates as of December 31, 2015.
+The table below provides additional information about our expected revenues based on contracted charter rates as of December 31, 2016.
 Although these expected revenues are based on contracted charter rates, any contract is subject to various risks, including performance by the counterparties or an early termination of the contract pursuant to its terms.
 If the charterers are unable to make charter payments to us, if we agree to renegotiate charter terms at the request of a charterer or if contracts are prematurely terminated for any reason, our results of operations and financial condition may be materially adversely affected.
 Historically, we have had no defaults or early terminations by charterers, although in certain cases we have agreed to changes in charter terms.

-Contracted Revenue and Days From Time Charters as of December 31, 2015
+Contracted Revenue and Days From Time Charters as of December 31, 2016\

-On and After January 1, 2016 2017 2018 2019 2020 and thereafter Total (Expre ssed in thousan nds of U.S. d ollars, except days and perce entages) Contracted Revenues (1)(2) \$446,325 \$371,984 \$198,759 \$122,306 \$310,852 \$1,450,226 Fleet Contracted Days (2) 15,030 10,669 5,568 3,238 7,525 42,030 Percentage of fleet contracted days/Total days (2) 76.0% 54.1% 29.3% 17.1% 8.7% 25.6%
+On and After January 1, 2017 2018 2019 2020 2021 and thereafter Total (Express sed in thousar ds of U.S. do llars, except days and perc centages) Contracted Revenues (1)(2) \$387,826 \$198,759 \$122,306 \$93,841 \$217,011 \$1,019,743 Fleet Contracted Days (2) 12,955 5,568 3,238 2,358 5,167 29,286 Percentage of fleet contracted days/Total days (2) 68.3% 29.3% 17.1% 12.4% 6.8% 19.3%

 (1) Annual revenue calculations are based on: (a) an assumed 365 revenue days per vessel per annum, (b) the earliest redelivery dates possible under our containerships' charters and (c) non-exercise of the owner's options to extend the terms of those charters.
-The contracted revenues for the three vessels subject to the CLC Sale and Leaseback are included in the revenue calculations.
+The contracted revenues for the five vessels subject to the Sale and Leaseback transactions are included in the revenue calculations.